Pinaki82/Tulu-C-IDE/GIT+SSH+GPG-and-Code-Signing.md

 **Copy your GPG public key.**

-Open a terminal (or cmd.exe) and type:
+Open a terminal (or cmd.exe) and type (redirect the output to a text file):

 ```
 gpg --export -a axxxxxxxxxx7@gmail.com > %userprofile%\Desktop\axxxxxxxxxx7@gmail.com.publickey.asc.txt